vaniakmulia/ho_localization_project/README.md

 roslaunch turtlebot_simulation turtlebot_basic.launch
 ```

+> NOTE: You can also run other launch files in the `turtlebot_simulation` package to launch a different environment.

 Then, there are several options:

 To run only the localization node, run this command in another terminal: